Full Guide to Fix Samsung Tablet Problems

-1. Start with downloading, installing and running the dr.fone Data Extraction tool on your PC and then move on to connect your tab using a USB cable and go to the main screen of the software.
+1. Start with downloading, installing and running the dr.fone - Data Recovery tool on your PC and then move on to connect your tab using a USB cable and go to the main screen of the software.

 Once you launch the software, you will see many tabs before you.
-Simply, click on “Data Extraction (damaged Device)” and move on.
+Simply, click on “Recover from broken phone” and move on.

-4. You will now be asked to feed in your tab’s model type and name as shown in the screenshot below.
-Give correct details for the software to identify your tab smoothly and hit “Next”.
+3. You will now be asked to feed in your tab’s model type and name as shown in the screenshot below.
+Give correct details for the software to identify your tab smoothly and confirm it before you hit “Next”.

-5. Now you must read the instructions as shown in the screenshot below carefully to enter into Download Mode on your tab and hit “Start”.
+4. Now you must read the instructions as shown in the screenshot below carefully to enter into Download Mode on your tab and hit “Next”.

-7. Now, you will be able to preview all the files on the screen, make sure you have all that you need and simply hit “Recover”.
+5. Now, you will be able to preview all the files on the screen, make sure you have all that you need and simply hit “Recover to Computer”.
 That's all, you have successfully retrieved your data.